duncanlettuce/ArStore/README.md

 I think it would be particularly neat and important to bring this ease of use to those who would otherwise take a pass on ArWeave.
 There are obviously some UX challenges around how to manage payment and all of that.
 But I  believe the concept to be sound enough to make it worth those hurdles.

-I’d be happy to hear your thoughts, if you have some :—)